Raw TCP¶

 TCP forwarding mappings¶

-The raw TCP handler requires explicit forwarding configuration.
+Raw TCP forwarding requires explicit configuration.
 Each mapping associates a local listen port with an upstream target address.
 Connections arriving on a port without a configured mapping are closed immediately.

 Configure TCP forwarding via the proxy_start tool: